-Typically you get BATTERY/ALTERNATOR VISIT WORKSHOP warning when the electrical system voltage in the car is below 12.6 volt.
-When the car is running the alternator produces electricity and the voltage should be above 13.5 volt.
-If you have a multimeter like this one, you can connect it to the battery terminals to get a voltage reading.
+Typically you get a BATTERY/ALTERNATOR VISIT WORKSHOP warning when the electrical system voltage in the car is below 12.6 volts.
+When the car runs, the alternator produces electricity, and the voltage should be above 13.5 volts.
+If you have a multimeter like this, you can connect it to the battery terminals to get a voltage reading.

 The main reasons for BATTERY/ALTERNATOR VISIT WORKSHOP:

-Just because you are able to start the car in the morning doesn’t mean that your main battery is in good condition.
-The battery may be near the end of it’s life and it doesn’t provide the necessary.
-If you have a voltmeter you can check the main battery before starting the car.
+Just because you can start the car in the morning doesn’t mean your main battery is in good condition.
+The battery may be near the end of its life and doesn’t provide the necessary.
+Check the main battery before starting the car if you have a voltmeter.
 It should have about 12.5 volts.
 If it is lower than 12, you need a new battery.

-Here is a simple test you can perform if you get Battery Defective message at start up.
+Here is a simple test you can perform if you get Battery Defective message at start-up.
 Let the car run for about 10 -15 minutes.
-Then go turn off the car, make sure all the light are off and nothing is on for a 30 seconds or so.
+Then turn off the car, make sure all the lights are off, and nothing is on for 30 seconds.
 Then start your car back up again.
 Do you still get the Battery Defective message again?
-If you don’t than your main battery is not holding a charge properly especially if the car was sitting for a long time.
-You will be ok to drive the car, but replace the battery as soon as you can before it is not going to last very long.
-Mercedes uses battery group 49 and you want to save some $$$ you can get a AGM battery which is what the dealer uses for less on Amazon.
+If you don’t, your main battery is not holding a charge properly, especially if the car has been sitting for a long time.
+You will be ok to drive the car but replace the battery as soon as possible before it does not last very long.
+Mercedes uses battery group 49, and if you want to save some $$$, you can get an AGM battery, which the dealer uses for less on Amazon.
 Here is a highly rated battery on Amazon that will fit Mercedes Benz cars.

 More often than not, the real problem is the voltage regulator in the alternator.
-You can replace just the voltage regulator if you know that is the real problem.
-Otherwise you need to replace the whole alternator.
-Before you replace the alternator make sure that your battery is not the problem.
-One thing you can do to troubleshoot your car is to go to Advance Auto Parts or AutoZone and have them do a FREE alternator/battery check.
+You can replace just the voltage regulator if you know the real problem.
+Otherwise, it would be best if you replaced the whole alternator.
+Before replacing the alternator, ensure your battery is not the problem.
+Go to Advance Auto Parts or AutoZone to troubleshoot your car and have them do a FREE alternator/battery check.
 This test may be able to point you in the right direction.

-Some Mercedes Benz models such as the E Class or the CLS Class have a secondary battery.
-This is a smaller 12 volt auxiliary battery that is used as back up.
-The system also checks the voltage of this battery and if it is lower than 12.6 volts you will get the error on your dashboard.
-So if you replaced the main battery and were wondering why you are getting the Battery/Alternator Visit Workshop message then check this battery as well.
-Before you start the car after it was sitting for a few hours or overnight, grab a multimeter and check the voltage at the secondary and the main battery.
+Some Mercedes Benz models, such as the E or CLS Class, have a secondary battery.
+This is a smaller 12-volt auxiliary battery that is used as a backup.
+The system also checks this battery’s voltage; if it is lower than 12.6 volts, you will get the error on your dashboard.
+So if you replaced the main battery and were wondering why you are getting the Battery/Alternator Visit Workshop message, check this battery as well.
+Before you start the car after sitting for a few hours or overnight, grab a multimeter and check the voltage at the secondary and the main battery.
 If you have less than 12.5 volts at either one, you know your problem.
-You can get a multimeter for testing on Amazon for about $20, and they are very easy to use even if you never have used one before.
+You can get a multimeter for testing on Amazon for about $20, and they are very easy to use even if you have never used one before.
 For example this one,

 4. Battery Terminals

-This may sound like to obvious but it was driving me crazy one time on an E Class.
-I was getting the Battery Visit Workshop message and I knew I had good batteries.
-It turned out the battery terminal for the negative post was loose and was causing this problem.
+This may sound like to obvious, but it was driving me crazy one time on an E Class.
+I was getting the Battery Visit Workshop message and knew I had good batteries.
+The negative post’s battery terminal was loose, causing this problem.
 You can remove the terminal connections and clean them up just to be sure.
-I use some sand paper around the terminal post and at the cable end connection to make a clean up.
+I use sandpaper around the terminal post and at the cable end connection to clean up.

-These are the main reasons why you are getting the Battery Alternator Visit Workshop Error Message.
-If you need to replace any of the batteries you can order them on Amazon using the links below and also help us at the same time.
+These are the main reasons you get the Battery Alternator Visit Workshop Error Message.
+If you need to replace any of the batteries, you can order them on Amazon using the links below and also help us at the same time.

 You may get ElectronicConsumers switched off when the car’s computer has detected a low voltage.
-This happens when the main battery is old and is going bad.
+This happens when the main battery is old and goes wrong.
 Test the main battery and replace if defective.

-Before you start troubleshooting you need to know if you car has one or two batteries.
-Why some models have two batteries?
+Before troubleshooting, you must know if your car has one or two batteries.
+Why do some models have two batteries?

-According to Mercedes Benz the main battery, usually found in the trunk, supplies the on-board electrical system in normal operation.
-While the secondary (auxulary battery is a short-time backup for the power supply in the event of the on-board system battery failing.
-E Class W211, CLS Class for example have two batteries.
+According to Mercedes-Benz, the main battery, usually found in the trunk, supplies the onboard electrical system in regular operation.
+While the secondary (auxiliary battery is a short-time backup for the power supply in the event of the onboard system battery failing.
+E Class W211, CLS Class, for example, has two batteries.